fluent/fluent-plugin-sql/README.md

 1. SQL **input** plugin reads records from RDBMSes periodically.
 An example use case would be getting "diffs" of a table (based on the "updated_at" field).
 2. SQL **output** plugin that writes records into RDBMes.
 An example use case would be aggregating server/app/sensor logs into RDBMS systems.

+## Installation

+    $ fluent-gem install fluent-plugin-sql --no-document
+    $ fluent-gem install pg --no-document # for postgresql

+You should install actual RDBMS driver gem together. `pg` gem for postgresql adapter or `mysql2` gem for `mysql2` adapter.
+Other adapters supported by [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) should work.

+We recommend that mysql2 gem is higher than `0.3.12` and pg gem is higher than `0.16.0`.

 ## Input: How It Works

 This plugin runs following SQL periodically: